Kuramenai/PathGPT/README.md

-# PathGPT: Leveraging Large Language Models for Personalized Route Generation
+# Reframing Path Recommendation as a Natural Language Generation Task with Retrieval-Augmented Language Models

 This repository hosts the implementation code of the paper PathGPT: Reframing Route Recommendation as a Natural Language Task using Retrieved Augmented Language Models.